kduma-OSS/opensource.duma.sh/content/3.libraries/400.net/partial-key-verification.md

 **This is fork of [cuda/Partial-Key-Verification](https://github.com/cuda/Partial-Key-Verification) ported for .NET Compact Framework 3.5**.
 Compile using Visual Studio 2008 Professional with installed SDK for Windows Mobile 6.

+This library is compatible with my [PHP](/libraries/php/partial-key-verification) and [JavaScript/TypeScript](/libraries/js/partial-key-verification) ports.

 ## Partial Key Verification

 Partial Key Verification (PKV) is a software licensing key technique that breaks